Ksawerów: History

-The Yellow Tavern, built in 1853.
-Photography made in 2016.

-Between 1852 and 1853, within the modern southeastern boundaries of Ksawerów, was built the Yellow Tavern, designed by architect Franciszek Maria Lanci, and located at current 204 Wilanowska Avenue.
+Between 1852 and 1853, the Yellow Tavern, designed by Francesco Maria Lanci, was built at the current 204 Wilanowska Avenue.
 It was originally associated as part of the nearby village of Służew.
 Until the beginning of the 20th century, it had operated as a tavern known as Belle-Vue.
 After that, it went bankrupt, and the building was used for various purposes, including as a dog husbandry building, and a residential building.
-In 1966, the building was nationalized, in an effort to protect it as cultural property.
-In 1984, in the building was opened the Museum of the Polish Peasant Movement.
+In 1966, it was nationalised, in an effort to protect it as cultural property.
+In 1984, the Museum of the Polish Peasant Movement was opened in the building.

-On 8 April 1916, Ksawerów together with the surrounding area, was incorporated into the city of Warsaw.
+On 13 January 1867, villages of Królikarnia and Ksawerów became part of the rural municipality of Mokotów, established as part of the administrative reform in the Kingdom of Poland.
+The municipality was incorporated into the city of Warsaw on 8 April 1916.

-The main building of the Warszawa Południowa railway station in the 1950s.
+In 1881, a tramline connecting Wierzbno, Ksawerów, and Królikarnia with Moktów and Warsaw, was opened with tracks built alongside Puławska Street.
+It was first operated by a horsecar, and since 1909, by an electric tram.
+Since 1892, the narrow-gauge tracks were also operated by the Wilanów Railway, and since 1898, also by the Grójec Commuter Railway.
+In 1906, the Wierzbno station, operated by the Grójec Narrow-Gauge Railway, was opened near the current intersection of Puławska and Woronicza Streets, and near the Rabbit House palace.
+It operated until 1937.
+In 1935, the Warsaw Mokotów station, which was previously placed at the Union of Lublin Square, was moved to the intersection of Puławska and Odyńca Streets in Wierzbno, where it operated until 1938.

-In 1937, in Szopy Niemieckie opened the Warszawa Szopy railway station, which was later known as Warszawa Południowa (Warsaw North).
-It was operated by the Grójec Commuter Railway, and was part of the between Warszawa Mokotów and Nowe Miasto nad Pilicą.
+In 1937, the Warszawa Szopy narrow-gauge railway station was opened at the intersection of Puławska Street and Wilanowa Avenue.
+It was operated by the Grójec Commuter Railway, forming a part of the line between Warszawa Mokotów and Nowe Miasto nad Pilicą.
+In 1943, it was renamed to Warszawa Pułudniowa (lit.
+'Warsaw South').
 The station operated until 1969.
-Its building was deconstructed in 2000.
-It was located near Puławska Street.
+In the 1970s, a bus station with a turning loop was opened at the location, under the name of the South Station.
+It originally used the historic building of the railway station, which was eventually deconstructed in 2000.
+Since then, it function under the name of Wilanowska turning loop.

-In 1939, during the Invasion of Poland of the Second World War, in the Siege of Warsaw, Królikarnia palace was used by the Polish Armed Forces as the defensive position against the attacking forces of German Wehrmacht.
+In September 1939, during the siege of Warsaw in the Second World War, the Rabbit House was used by the Polish Armed Forces as the defensive position against the attacking forces of the German Army.
 The building was destroyed during the fighting.
-In 1944, during the Warsaw Uprising, in the palace gardens stationed the divisions of the Home Army.
-On 25 September 1944, the gardens were the site of the heavy fighting between Polish and German soldiers.
-In the October 1944, the palace, together with the surrounding buildings, were burned down by German occupant forces, as part of the destruction of Warsaw.
+In 1944, during the Warsaw Uprising, the divisions of the Home Army were stationed in the palace gardens.
+On 25 September 1944, it was the site of the heavy fighting between Polish and German soldiers.
+In the October 1944, the palace, together with the surrounding buildings, was burned down by German occupant forces, as part of the destruction of Warsaw.